Local homogeneity and dimensions of measures

-We will exclusively work with nontrivial Borel regular (outer) measures defined on all subsets of $X$ so that bounded sets have finite measure.
-In this article, we call such measures \emph{Radon measures}.
-In complete doubling metric spaces this definition agrees with the one used, for example, in \cite{Mattila1995} and \cite{Federer1969}.
-The support of a measure $\mu$, denoted by $\spt(\mu)$, is the smallest closed subset of $X$ with full $\mu$-measure.
-We say that a measure $\mu$ on $X$ is \emph{$s$-regular} (for $s>0$) if there are constants $a_\mu,b_\mu,r_\mu>0$ so that
+for all $x \in X$ and $r>0$.
+A complete doubling metric space always supports doubling measures; see \cite{VolbergKonyagin1984, VolbergKonyagin1987, LuukkainenSaksman1998, Wu1998, KaenmakiRajalaSuomala2012a}.
+Recall that the \emph{support} of a measure $\mu$, denoted by $\spt(\mu)$, is the smallest closed subset of $X$ with full $\mu$-measure.
+Furthermore, we say that a measure $\mu$ on $X$ is \emph{$s$-regular} (for $s>0$) if there are constants $a,b>0$ so that